RuaN-debug/Auto_Spotify/Readme.md

 ```sh
 pip install -r requirements.txt
 ```
-and run the main.py file, you can do that with:
+And run the main.py file, you can do that with:
 ```sh
 python main.py
 ```